|Home --> Glurge Gallery|

 E-mail describes the Hoyts, a father and disabled son who participate as a team in marathons.

-Teacher turns around a particularly unlovable child named Teddy Stoddart who goes on to become a doctor.
+Teacher turns around a particularly unlovable child named Teddy Stoddard who goes on to become a doctor.

 Little League umpire writes an open letter to parents just before dying of a concussion caused by a thrown bat.